THE VFA PIONEER HISTORIES PROJECT

 MJC: That was enforcement too?

-JL: Yes, that was enforcing the laws.
+JL: Yes, we worked together on enforcing the laws.

 MJC: What was Brooksley Born’s role?